logannye/hcp-dp/README.md

   * DAG shortest paths with layered constraints.
 * Optional `no_std` + embedded / streaming support.
 * Integrations with bioinformatics / ML / verification ecosystems.

 ---

+## Documentation & Support

+- **API & architecture**: start with this `README.md`, then explore inline rustdoc in `src/` (`cargo doc --open`).
+- **Contributor workflow**: refer to `CONTRIBUTING.md` for environment setup, testing expectations, and CI details.
+- **Issue tracking**: open GitHub issues for bugs, feature requests, or performance regressions.
+Include repro steps and DP dimensions.
+- **Discussions**: for research collaborations or integration questions, feel free to start a GitHub Discussion or reach out via issues; we welcome contributions.

+---